Open Bible Data Home About News OET Key

 עָשֹׂ֣ה יַעֲשֶׂה־לּ֣וֹ כְנָפַ֑יִם כְּ֝נֶ֗שֶׁר יָע֥וּף הַשָּׁמָֽיִם

-Here, the writer speaks of a person quickly losing his wealth as if that wealth made wings for itself and flew away into the sky.
-The wealth will fly like an eagle because eagles fly quickly.
+Here, the writer speaks of a person quickly losing his wealth as if that wealth made wings for itself and flew away into the sky like an eagle.
+Just as eagles fly fast, the wealth will disappear quickly.
 If it would be helpful in your language, you could express the meaning plainly or use a simile.
-Alternate translation: “it will surely disappear quickly” or “it will surely disappear as if it had wings and flew away quickly like an eagle”
+Alternate translation: “it will surely disappear quickly” or “it will surely disappear as if it had wings and flew away quickly, as an eagle flies into the sky”

 Note 7 topic: translate-unknown